Epic (Faith No More song): Reception

 "Epic" was the band's most successful single in the US and was generally well received.
 According to Rolling Stone, it set a standard that Faith No More did not match with its later albums.
-Both the Philadelphia Daily News and Los Angeles Times praised the song, citing the song as "radio-ready" and "radical," respectively.
+Both the Philadelphia Daily News and Los Angeles Times praised the song, citing the song as "radio-ready" and "radical", respectively.
 However, The New York Times also cited Faith No More as "style-crunching," using "Epic" as their example.
 The Village Voice's Pazz & Jop annual year-end critics' poll ranked "Epic" at number five on their poll of the best singles of 1990, tying with Lisa Stansfield's "All Around the World".
-Anthony Kiedis of the Red Hot Chili Peppers would later accuse Patton of stealing his style in the form of this video and numerous performances.